Updated November 2024

 Vertical dog backpack carriers are arguably photogenic—picture a pup partially stuffed into a little carrier on his owner's back with his paws up in the air while his owner rides a bike down the street.
 With that said, is it safe and healthy for a dog to be in an unnatural and upright position for an extended period of time?
 What about dogs that are prone to back problems, arthritic dogs, or other pups with pre-existing conditions?
 More on this below.

-HORIZONTAL DOG BACKPACK CARRIERS
+WHAT ARE HORIZONTAL DOG BACKPACK CARRIERS?

 Horizontal dog backpack carriers (or natural position backpack carriers) are designed to make adventuring with your dog easier and more comfortable.
 Unlike vertical-style dog backpacks, these dog carriers allow your canine companion to be on all fours at all times.
 Your pup will be able to comfortably stand up, turn around, sit and lay down, and shift weight.
 As a result, there is no stress on your dog's back and spinal cord.
 Most popular horizontal dog backpack carriers also have small side windows for your dog to poke his head out and take in the scenery.